Aquifer: Africa

 Aquifer depletion is a problem in some areas, especially in northern Africa, where one example is the Great Manmade River project of Libya.
 However, new methods of groundwater management such as artificial recharge and injection of surface waters during seasonal wet periods has extended the life of many freshwater aquifers, especially in the United States.

 Australia

 The Great Artesian Basin situated in Australia is arguably the largest groundwater aquifer in the world (over 1.7 e6km2).
-It plays a large part in water supplies for Queensland, some remote parts of South Australia and most of the Northern Territorry.
+It plays a large part in water supplies for Queensland, some remote parts of South Australia and most of the Northern Territory.

 Canada

 Discontinuous sand bodies at the base of the McMurray Formation in the Athabasca Oil Sands region of northeastern Alberta, Canada, are commonly referred to as the Basal Water Sand (BWS) aquifers.
 Saturated with water, they are confined beneath impermeable bitumen-saturated sands that are exploited to recover bitumen for synthetic crude oil production.
 Where they are deep-lying and recharge occurs from underlying Devonian formations they are saline, and where they are shallow and recharged by surface water they are non-saline.
 The BWS typically pose problems for the recovery of bitumen, whether by open-pit mining or by in situ methods such as steam-assisted gravity drainage (SAGD), and in some areas they are targets for waste-water injection.